 Mid Season Invitational 2026 (MSI, S tier)

 MSI is the first huge global checkpoint of the season.
 Instead of waiting all year for Worlds, you get international matchups in early summer.
-For 2026, MSI is currently scheduled to run from June 26 to July 12 in Daejeon, South Korea.
+MSI 2026 is being played right now at the Daejeon Convention Center in Daejeon, South Korea, from June 28 to July 12, with 11 teams and a 2 million dollar prize pool.

 - The top teams from LCK, LPL, LEC, LCS, CBLOL, LCP, and other regions meet on stage.